becgoss/rg-gatsby/pages/articles/2017-02-02-rapha-nav/index.md

   <img class="border-box" src="./Pie-Navigation-Leg-Warmers.png" alt="Filter Mobile Version" />
 </figure>
 <div class="f4 measure-wide center">
-Leg Warmers live in "Riding Accessories" this seemed to be an area of great confusion for users with only X getting the correct path.
+Leg Warmers live in "Riding Accessories" this seemed to be an area of great confusion for users with 78 out off 119 users getting the correct path.
 The term is much too broad and encompasses too much, we need to address this and consider splitting out various types of items into their own headings.

 **"If you wanted to attend a Rapha Event or Ride, where would you find out more?"**
 </div>